FrancisBanville/ms_interpreting_probabilities/README.md

 ## Taxonomic scaling of interactions

-Probabilistic webs offer a versatile approach to tackle a broad array of ecological questions, depending on their level of organization.
+Probabilistic interaction networks offer a versatile approach to tackle a broad array of ecological questions, depending on their level of organization.
 For instance, the assemblage of interactions across ecological scales can be explored through species-based networks, while clade-based networks provide insights into macroevolutionary processes (e.g., @Gomez2010EcoInt).
 Given that our interpretation of the properties and dynamics of ecological webs depends on their taxonomic scale (@Guimaraes2020Structurea), investigating the phylogenetic scaling of network structure emerges as a promising research avenue.
-Examining the same system at various taxonomic scales can yield meaningful and complementary ecological information, and, in our perspective, employing probabilistic webs is an effective approach for such analyses.
+Examining the same system at various taxonomic scales can yield meaningful and complementary ecological information, and, in our perspective, employing webs of probabilistic interactions is an effective approach for such analyses.

 There are no inherent differences in the taxonomic scaling between local and metawebs, as only the nodes are defined taxonomically.
 In other words, the